learn-co-curriculum/node-modules-object-lab/README.md

 The data is an array.
 In JavaScript/Node, arrays are objects with extra properties so the pattern `module.exports = {}` will work the same for arrays: `module.exports = []`.

-Arrays are 0-based so the second element will have an index of 1.
+Tip: Arrays in JavaScript are 0-based, so the second element of an array will have an index of 1.